Entropy conditions for scalar conservation laws with discontinuous flux revisited: Introduction

+Local Lipschitz assumption on $k\mapsto \mff(t,\mx,k)$ is natural in many applications, but the assumption of regular dependence on the spatial variable $\mx$ is very restrictive.
+Indeed, road traffic with variable number of lanes (\cite{BKT2009-multilanes}), Buckley-Leverett equation in a layered porous medium (\cite{Kaas,AndrCances}), sedimentation applications (\cite{Die1,Die2,BurgerEtAl}) make appear models with piecewise regular, jump discontinuous in $\mx$ flux functions.
+The theory of such problems, called \emph{discontinuous-flux conservation laws}, has been an intense subject of research in the last twenty years.
+The main goal of this research was to design a suitable approach to definition and numerical approximation of entropy solutions, in relation with the physical context of different discontinuous-flux models.
+Speaking of ``notion of solution'' in this context, one usually means weak solutions subject to some additional \emph{admissibility conditions}, cf.~\cite{Kru}.

-As usual in conservation laws, Cauchy problem \eqref{oslo3} in general does not possess classical solution, and it can have several weak solutions.
-Since it is not possible to directly generalize the standard theory of entropy admissible solutions \cite{Kru}, in order to choose a proper weak solution to \eqref{oslo3} many admissibility conditions were proposed.
-We mention minimal jump condition \cite{GR}, minimal variation condition and $\Gamma$ condition \cite{Die1, Die2}, entropy conditions \cite{kar3, AG}, vanishing capillary pressure limit \cite{Kaa}, admissibility conditions via adapted entropies \cite{AP, kar4} or via conditions at the interface \cite{sid_2, sid, Die3}.
-Excellent overview on the subject as well as a kind of unification of the mentioned approaches can be found in \cite{AKR}.
+Almost all admissibility conditions designed in the literature were confined to the one-dimensional case.
+We mention here the minimal jump condition \cite{GR}, minimal variation condition and $\Gamma$-condition \cite{Die1,Die2}, entropy conditions \cite{kar3,AG}, vanishing capillarity limit \cite{Kaas,AndrCances}, admissibility conditions via adapted entropies \cite{AP,kar4} or via admissible jumps description at the interface \cite{sid_2,sid,Die3}.
+An extensive overview on the subject as well as a kind of unification of the mentioned approaches in the one-dimensional case was given in \cite{AKR}, where further references can be found.

-However, in every of the mentioned approaches, in order to prove existence or uniqueness of a weak solution to the considered problem, some structural hypothesis on the flux (such as convexity, genuine nonlinearity, the crossing condition) or on the form of the solution (see \cite{sid_2, sid}) were assumed.
-An exception is paper \cite{dm_dcds} where none of mentioned assumptions has been used in order to prove existence and stability of several stable semi-groups of admissible solutions to \eqref{oslo3}.
-The proof was based on a transformation of the equation which provides a kind of the crossing conditions.
-As it comes to the crossing conditions, they are introduced in \cite{kar3} where degenerate parabolic equation with discontinuous flux is considered: where $A$ is non-decreasing with $A(0)=0$.
-Assuming that $A\equiv 0$ we obtain the problem of type \eqref{oslo3}.
-In order to obtain uniqueness of a weak solution to the problem, the following reminiscent of the Kruzhkov admissibility condition \cite{Kru} is used:

-\begin{definition} \cite{kar3} Let $u$ be a weak solution to problem (\ref{oslo3}).
-We say that $u$ is an entropy admissible weak solution to (\ref{oslo3}) if the following entropy condition is satisfied for every fixed $\xi\in {\bf R}$: